Raising Pupils' Achievement

 What People Say

-We are delighted that the outcome of our recent Statutory Inspection of Anglican and Methodist Schools (SIAMS) in September 2017 was that St. Peter's C.E.
-Primary School was judged to be a GOOD school.
+This further strengthens the recognition received following our Statutory Inspection of Anglican and Methodist Schools (SIAMS) in September 2017 when St. Peter's C.E.
+Primary School was also judged to be a GOOD school.

 High quality pastoral care and support nurtures the development of the whole child, enabling all pupils to feel personally valued, happy and secure.
 SIAMS Report September 2017

-- Explicit Christian values underpin the beliefs, behaviours and attitudes of all pupils
+- 'Explicit Christian values underpin the beliefs, behaviours and attitudes of all pupils'; and

-Under the guidance of senior leaders, staff and clergy the Christian character of the school has a significant impact on pupils’ spiritual, moral, social and cultural development
+'Under the guidance of senior leaders, staff and clergy the Christian character of the school has a significant impact on pupils’ spiritual, moral, social and cultural development'.